 Click OK, when ready.
 RubyMine extracts the selected source code into the specified file in the target directory and generates the corresponding reference in the source file.

-Configuring syntax highlighting
+Configure syntax highlighting

 You can configure HTML-aware syntax highlighting according to your preferences and habits.

-Select the color scheme, accept the highlighting settings inherited from defaults or customize them as described in Configuring Colors and Fonts.
+Select the color scheme, accept the highlighting settings inherited from the defaults or customize them as described in Configure colors and fonts.